-After that each day for another one and a half week, two scans per day were done, on at around 11:00 am and one around 8:00 pm.
-One of them was conducted while the IMSI catcher was operating, the other without the device present.
-The gap between the 5th and the 8th was due to the face the IMSI catcher was unavailable during these days.
-This was done to evaluate if false positives or negatives occurred using the prebuilt database over a larger period of time.
-The results on a per day basis are summarised in Table 4.7.
+The database itself has been built over the course of one week in Freiburg, Georges Koehler Allee.
+During this period no parameter changes were detected and the reception of base stations only varied inside a very small interval.
+After that each day for another week, two scans per day were done.
+One of them while the IMSI catcher was operating, the other without the device present.
+This was done to evaluate if false positives or negatives occurred using the database and all the methods mentioned above over a larger period of time.
+The results on a per day basis are summarised in Table 4.6.